Southeast Asia: Environment

-The vast majority of Southeast Asia falls within the warm, humid tropics, and its climate generally can be characterised as monsoonal.

-The animals of Southeast Asia are diverse; on the islands of Borneo and Sumatra, the orangutan, the Asian elephant, the Malayan tapir, the Sumatran rhinoceros and the Bornean clouded leopard can also be found.
+The vast majority of Southeast Asia falls within the warm, humid tropics, and its climate generally can be characterized as monsoonal.
+The animals of Southeast Asia are diverse; on the islands of Borneo and Sumatra, the orangutan, the Asian elephant, the Malayan tapir, the Sumatran rhinoceros, and the Bornean clouded leopard can also be found.
 Six subspecies of the binturong or bearcat exist in the region, though the one endemic to the island of Palawan is now classed as vulnerable.
 Tigers of three different subspecies are found on the island of Sumatra (the Sumatran tiger), in peninsular Malaysia (the Malayan tiger), and in Indochina (the Indochinese tiger); all of which are endangered species.
 The Komodo dragon is the largest living species of lizard and inhabits the islands of Komodo, Rinca, Flores, and Gili Motang in Indonesia.
 The Philippine eagle is the national bird of the Philippines.
 It is considered by scientists as the largest eagle in the world, and is endemic to the Philippines' forests.

-The wild Asian water buffalo, and on various islands related dwarf species of Bubalus such as anoa were once widespread in Southeast Asia; nowadays the domestic Asian water buffalo is common across the region, but its remaining relatives are rare and endangered.

-The mouse deer, a small tusked deer as large as a toy dog or cat, mostly can be found on Sumatra, Borneo (Indonesia), and in Palawan Islands (Philippines).
+The wild water buffalo, and on various islands related dwarf species of Bubalus such as anoa were once widespread in Southeast Asia; nowadays the domestic Asian water buffalo is common across the region, but its remaining relatives are rare and endangered.
+The mouse deer, a small tusked deer as large as a toy dog or cat, mostly can be found on Sumatra, Borneo (Indonesia), and in Palawan (Philippines).
 The gaur, a gigantic wild ox larger than even wild water buffalo, is found mainly in Indochina.
 There is very little scientific information available regarding Southeast Asian amphibians.

 Birds such as the green peafowl and drongo live in this subregion as far east as Indonesia.
 The babirusa, a four-tusked pig, can be found in Indonesia as well.
 The hornbill was prized for its beak and used in trade with China.
 The horn of the rhinoceros, not part of its skull, was prized in China as well.